-Retirement accounts are often one of the biggest assets in a divorce, and many people going through divorce worry about losing their retirement savings, especially if they are nearing retirement age.
+Retirement accounts (like IRAs, 401(k)s, and pension plans) are often one of the biggest assets in a divorce.
+Many people going through a divorce worry about losing their retirement savings, especially if they are nearing retirement age.

-If you are going through a divorce and are wondering if there are ways to keep your entire pension during a divorce, the answer is yes, but only if you "buy out" any marital interest your spouse has in the asset.
+If you are going through a divorce, you may be asking yourself, "Is there any way I can keep my pension?"
+The answer is yes.
+But only if you "buy out" any marital interest your soon-to-be ex-spouse has in the pension fund.

 Pension plans are unique because they promise to give employees a set amount of retirement benefits for life.
-This is referred to as a defined-benefit plan.
+Pension plans are also called defined-benefit plans.
 Unlike defined-contribution plans such as 401(k)s, employees do not have a role in contributing to the funds.
 Instead, employers are responsible for making contributions on the employee's behalf.
 Earnings on these investments then fund income for the employee during retirement.

 Traditional pensions are not as common as they once were.
-Today, public sector employers tend to offer pensions while private sector employers tend to offer 401(k)s.
+Today, public sector employers tend to offer pensions while private sector employers tend to offer 401(k)s as retirement plans.
 Common types of pensions include:

 If you have a pension, you will want to read the below information on how to best protect it during your divorce.

 How Are Pensions Usually Divided or Split in a Divorce?